-Dr. Adalja is a fellow of the Infectious Diseases Society of America, American College of Physicians, and the American College of Emergency Physicians, and a member of various medical societies, including the American Medical Association, the Infectious Diseases Society of America, the HIV Medical Association, the Pennsylvania Medical Society, and the Society of Critical Care Medicine.
+Dr. Adalja is a Fellow of the Infectious Diseases Society of America, the American College of Physicians, and the American College of Emergency Physicians.
+He is a member of various medical societies, including the American Medical Association, the HIV Medicine Association, and the Society of Critical Care Medicine..

 He is a graduate of the American University of the Caribbean School of Medicine, and he obtained a bachelor of science degree in industrial management from Carnegie Mellon University.